 State Home Cultivation Caregivers Possession Limits Medical Cannabis Businesses Home Delivery Qualifying Conditions ID Cards?
-Recognizes Out- of-State ID Cards?
+Recognizes Out-of-State ID Cards?
 Washington 1998 initiative, revised later Allowed for medical (but not for adult-use) Yes.
 Caregivers can only assist one patient at a time.
 Registered patients: Six plants, three ounces cannabis (or eight from one's plants); 48 ounces infused solids; 216 ounces infused liquids; 21 grams concentrates Unregistered patients: affirmative defense for six ounces, four plants In 2015, the legislature approved allowing adult-use stores to get a medical endorsement.
-As of July 2023, 237 adult-use cannabis stores have the endorsement.
+As of December 2024, 291 adult-use cannabis stores have the endorsement.
 Not allowed Cancer, HIV/AIDS, multiple sclerosis, intractable pain, Crohn's, glaucoma, hepatitis C, PTSD, traumatic brain injury, chronic renal failure requiring hemodialysis, nausea, vomiting, appetite loss, wasting, cramping, seizures, muscle spasms, or spasticity.
 This condition must be severe enough to significantly interfere with the patient's activities of daily living and ability to function.
 Yes, voluntary, through the Dept. of Health.
 Patients who register and receive a card have higher limits and greater protections.
 No. However, all adults 21 and older may purchase, possess, and use cannabis.
 West Virginia 2017 legislation Not allowed Yes.
 Caregivers may assist up to five patients.
 Patients may have up to two caregivers.
-A 30-day supply of cannabis pills, oils, gels, creams, ointments, dermal patches, tinctures, liquid, and whole plant forms The Bureau of Health licensed 100 dispensaries along with 10 growers and processors.
-As of April 2023, there were 48 dispensaries open in the state.
+A 30-day supply of cannabis pills, oils, gels, creams, ointments, dermal patches, tinctures, liquid, and whole plant forms.
+The default amount is six ounces or 60 grams of concentrate.
+As of December 2024, there were 71 dispensaries open in the state, along with nine growers and eight processors.
 Not allowed Cancer, HIV/AIDS, ALS, Parkinson's disease, multiple sclerosis, spinal cord damage, epilepsy, neuropathies, Huntington's disease, Crohn's disease, PTSD, intractable seizures, sickle cell anemia, or severe chronic or intractable pain (with limits), terminal illness Yes, issued by the Bureau of Health No, the Bureau may enter into agreements with other states to allow terminally ill cancer patients to buy medical cannabis in another state, but it does not allow the converse.